hnjw-png/oregano-oil/README.md

 * W3 Validator to test html and css code.

 ## Sources
 Django help sheet, code institute material, stack overflow and tutoring advice.
+I had help from a tutor to set up my env.py file.
+And I go advice on heroku, and he helped me fix a bug as I duplicated my app.

 ## Testing
 Due to some issues that need to be fixed, it has not been tested yet.